-Enrollment as a Non-degree Special Student does not constitute admission as a Degree Seeking Student at UoPeople nor does it ensure preference for admission to the University for degree study at a later date.
+Enrollment as a Non-degree Special Student does not constitute admission as a Degree Seeking Student at UoPeople nor does it ensure preference for admission to the University at a later date.
 Non-degree Special Students wishing to be considered for admission as Degree Seeking Students must complete that application process and pay another Application Processing Fee.